 Making balanced lifestyle choices can help address this chemical imbalance.

 “Good diet, exercise, sleep and meditation will help to decrease cortisol levels and increase the hormones that will help you, like serotonin and dopamine,” says Lina.
-“As well as changing you way you eat, rest and exercise, one 20-minute session of meditation a day will make a big difference – you can notice real changes in just two or three months, especially in the way that you respond to pressure”.
+“As well as changing the way you eat, rest and exercise, one 20-minute session of meditation a day will make a big difference - you can notice real changes in just two or three months, especially in the way that you respond to pressure”.

 “Because chemistry is involved, I think it helps if you can deal with the mind and body in tandem.